2.3 Managing expectations & Being consistent

 You can show your expectations to your students either via an IWB or via a separate folder.
 The advantage of a folder is that the IWB is free for other information.
 With this folder you can start the lesson immediately and there is no need to wait for the IWB to start up, which can happen, for example, during a room change.
 If the IWB is not yet started, you cannot project your expectations through the folder.
 In order to be able to start immediately you use a folder with pictures on which your expectations are listed.
 From that folder you choose the matching image.
 Before you let the students in, put the folder in plain view, then turn on the computer; only then do you let the students in and greet them.
 This way, despite the change of room, you manage your expectations and have time to chat with your students at the beginning of the lesson.
 Meanwhile, the computer starts up.

-Below are two examples that give a very general indication of what is expected of students during frontal teaching or when working independently.
+Below are two examples that give a very general indication of what you expect of students when teaching the entire class or when students are working independently.
 If it appears that something is not going well in a particular group, you can put a new picture in the folder for the next lesson with added information.
 Before you start with an approach to teaching, you thereby indicate more precisely how you want an activity to start.

 2.1 Images managing expectations folder